Add Texture to Your Floors & Conceal Minor Scuffs

 To extend the longevity of your hand scraped hardwood floors, be sure to properly maintain them.
 When cleaning the hand scraped hardwood floors in your home, keep in mind that excessive water and some detergents can damage them.
 A broom and dustpan are generally all that are needed to clean hand scraped hardwood floors, though your floors may also require periodic hardwood refinishing and scratch repair depending on the traffic they receive.

 Want to see how hand scraped floors look in your home?
 Call us today to schedule your complimentary in-home estimate or come stop by our showroom!
-We proudly serve the greater Concord, Walnut Creek, & Lafayette, CA areas.
+We proudly serve the greater Concord, Walnut Creek, Lafayette, & Martinez, CA areas.

 Photo: Breadmaker/ Shutterstock. ©Breadmaker.